-A collection of pre-configured Threads sitting alive to serve incoming asynchronous task is called “ThreadPool”.
-The “System.Threading” namespace contains the ThreadPool class which has many static functions to create and use ThreadPool.
+A collection of pre-configured threads sitting alive to serve incoming asynchronous tasks is called “ThreadPool.”
+The “System.Threadin” namespace contains the ThreadPool class, which has many static functions to create and use ThreadPool.

 The ThreadPool improves the responsiveness of the application.
-To explain this, let us think about Yahoo Mail Login Page.
-Consider, there will be hundreds of users around the world who wants to login in short time period (5-10 Seconds) to check their emails.
-The Webserver will allocate a thread for each user to check their credentials against the database.
-But, creating thread, assigning the credential check task and cleaning the thread is time consuming when there are multiple login requests for every second.
-The web server avoids creating a Thread and cleaning the thread for every request by making use of ThreadPool.
+To explain this, let us think about Yahoo Mail login page.
+Consider that hundreds of users worldwide that want to log in in a short time (5-10 seconds) to check their emails.
+The webserver will allocate a thread for each user to check their credentials against the database.
+But creating a thread, assigning the credential check task, and cleaning the thread is time-consuming when multiple login requests occur every second.
+The web server avoids creating a thread and cleaning the thread for every request by making use of ThreadPool.

 2. ThreadPool Support in C#

-C# framework provides ThreadPool class to create the Pool of Threads and assign tasks to it.
+C# framework provides ThreadPool a class to create the pool of threads and assign tasks to it.
 The “QueueUserWorkItem()” method is used to submit the task to the ThreadPool.
 The “SetMaxThreads()” and “SetMinThreads()” methods are used to control the ThreadPool’s load.
-In this example we are going to create 50 counting tasks and going to queue them to a ThreadPool.
+In this example, we will create 50 counting tasks and queue them to a ThreadPool.

-Setting ThreadPool size requires lot of experiment to maintain the system stability.
+Setting ThreadPool size requires a lot of experiments to maintain system stability.
 In this example, we are leaving it to the DotNet CLR.

 3. Task for the Threads in ThreadPool

-Here, the TaskCallBack is the function which is nothing but the task that we are going to queue to the ThreadPool.
-This thread task function receives a parameter to name the Task or Thread.
-In real world, the parameter is packed with the data required for the Task completion.
-In our example, we are starting a loop that runs for ten times and prints the counting.
+Here, the TaskCallBack is the function that is nothing but the task we will queue to the ThreadPool.
+This thread task function receives a parameter to name the task or thread.
+In the real world, the parameter is packed with the data required for task completion.
+In our example, we are starting a loop that runs ten times and prints the counting.
 Once the counting is done, we are printing that the task assigned for the thread is completed.

 Remember, we are going to queue 50 tasks from the main thread and watch how ThreadPool operates on the queued task.